Cover art is hand silkscreened paper from Japan

 I had been planning the music for Nagamani for at least six months, putting it aside while I composed the four compositions found on Lunar Mansions and Luminous Realms.
 The challenge I was readying myself for was to compose a one hour alap (no jor or jhala) with sustained musical interest.
 When I was finally ready to begin, the actual composing and programming took about three weeks.
 It turns out that the swaras (tones) I used are identical to an obscure South Indian raga, Nagamani, which translates to mean jeweled snake or cobra.
 But that was after the fact.
 My actual musical inspiration came from Hariprasad Chaurasia, the Indian bansuri master who has raised the art of flute playing to previously unimaginable levels.

-tombs of gold and lapis lazuli
+IN tombs of gold and lapis lazuli